 Lastly, we will disclose your information to a person you have given us your consent to disclose to or as required to complete the Services.

-As noted above, Wagner Law Group may collect general, non-personal, statistical information about the use of the Website, such as how many visitors visit a specific page on the Website, how long they stay on that page and which hyperlinks, if any, they “click” on.
+As noted above, WLG Firm may collect general, non-personal, statistical information about the use of the Website, such as how many visitors visit a specific page on the Website, how long they stay on that page and which hyperlinks, if any, they “click” on.
 We collect this information through the use of “cookies” and other tracking technologies, which are discussed in greater detail below.
 We collect this information in order to determine which areas of the Website are most popular and to enhance the Website for visitors.
 We may group this information into aggregate visitor data in order to describe the use of the Website to our existing or potential business partners or other third parties, or in response to a government request.
 We may also group preferences information that we collect from visitors into aggregate data for the same purposes.
 However, please be assured that this aggregate data will in no way personally identify you or any other visitors to the Website.

 Cookies and Other Tracking Technologies

 Tracking technologies may record information such as Internet domain and host names; Internet protocol (IP) addresses; browser software and operating system types; clickstream patterns; and dates and times that our Website is accessed.
 An IP address is a number that is automatically assigned to your computer whenever you are surfing the Web.
 Web servers, the big computers that “serve up” Web pages, automatically identify your computer by its IP address.

 Please be aware that when you are on WLGfirm.com, you could be directed to other sites that are beyond our control.
 These other sites may send their own cookies to visitors, collect data or solicit Personal Information.
 The privacy policies of these other sites may be significantly different from WLG Firm’s Privacy Statement.
 We are not responsible for the privacy practices of these other sites and cannot guarantee the security of any of your Personal Information collected there.